Predicting Exporters with Machine Learning: The empirical strategy

-To get our best predictions, we train and compare different statistical learning techniques.
-In the following paragraphs, we show how a specific variant of the Bayesian Additive Regression Tree (BART) performs better than others, because it is able to consider the presence of non-random missing values as a further predictor for the outcome.
+In the following paragraphs, we show how a specific variant of the Bayesian Additive Regression Tree (BART) performs better than others, because it is able to consider the presence of non-random missing values as further predictors for the outcome.
 The variant we use is the BART with Missingness In Attributes (BART-MIA).
 For more details, see also \cite{kapelner2015prediction}.
 For a previous application to firms' dynamics, see \cite{zombie}.

-In general, any regression tree $\mathcal{T}$ is built on \textit{if-then} statements that split the training data according to the observed values of predictors, allowing for non-linear relationships between the predictors and the outcomes.
-Thus, the generic algorithm for the construction of a regression tree, $\mathcal{T}$, is based on a top-down approach that recursively splits the main sample into non-overlapping sub-samples (i.e. the nodes and the leaves).
-Therefore, the tree is pruned iteratively with the generic regularizer $R$ to improve its predictive ability while avoiding overfitting in case trees develop along too many layers \footnote{It is beyond the scope of this paper to get into further details of single techniques.
+In general, any classification tree $\mathcal{T}$ is built on \textit{if-then} statements that split the training data according to the observed values of predictors, allowing for non-linear relationships between the predictors and the outcomes.
+Thus, the generic algorithm for the construction of a classification tree, $\mathcal{T}$, is based on a top-down approach that recursively splits the main sample into non-overlapping sub-samples (i.e. the nodes and the leaves).
+Therefore, the tree is pruned iteratively with the generic regularizer $R$ to improve its predictive ability while avoiding overfitting, in case trees develop along too many layers \footnote{It is beyond the scope of this paper to get into further details of single techniques.
 For a deeper introduction to statistical learning, we refer to \cite{elements}. }.

-As in the baseline version \citep{chipman2010bart}, BART-MIA elaborates a sum-of-trees model by imposing a prior that regularizes the fit by keeping the individual trees' effects small in an adaptive way.
-The Bayesian component of the technique is a prior that helps in iterations constructing and fitting successive residuals.
+As in the baseline version \citep{chipman2010bart}, BART-MIA is a sum-of-trees ensemble, with an estimation approach relying on a fully Bayesian probability model.
+The algorithm elaborates the ensamble by imposing a set of Bayesian priors that regularize the fit by keeping the individual trees' effects small in an adaptive way.
 The result is a sum of trees, each of which explains a small and different portion of the predictive function.
 The BART-MIA variant we adopt can be expressed as: